 The second awakening is this: “Ah, the awareness that’s looking out of my eyes is the same awareness that’s looking out of your eyes … and his eyes … and her eyes … and the eyes of every sentient being on all the worlds, both physical and spiritual.
 There is only one awareness.”

-Now, when I use this phrase “one awareness,” it’s not because I’ve looked all around, and I’ve spotted it, and I’ve counted it, because as I mentioned earlier, this awareness is completely imperceptible in every way.
-So instead, we use this phrase “one awareness,” to emphasize the idea of wholeness.
+Now, when I use this phrase “one awareness,” it’s not because you can see it and count it, because as I mentioned earlier, this awareness is completely imperceptible in every way.
+So instead, we use this phrase “one awareness” to emphasize the idea of wholeness.

 This awareness never breaks itself into pieces, whether those pieces are disconnected or connected.
-No, this awareness never breaks itself into pieces at all.
 Furthermore, this awareness is not like a tree with a trunk of the one awareness that grows into a branch of your awareness, and into a different branch of his awareness, and into a different branch of her awareness and so forth.
 No, this awareness never branches out at all.
 This awareness is always whole.

 There is only one Awareness.
 That’s the second awakening.